Q: What are the advantages of attending Calvary Chapel Middle School?

 Q: What is your discipline process like?

 A: We implement an active discipline system based on demerits.
-Students receive points for disrupting class or other inappropriate behavior.
-Points are accumulated and detentions, suspensions, and expulsions occur at different point totals.
-Teachers with clear, consistent, and fair classroom expectations and procedures give verbal warnings as reminders and points if misbehavior persists.
-Parents receive an email each time a point is given to keep parents in the know.
+Students receive points for disrupting class or other inappropriate classroom behavior.
+Teachers work with students to curb and redirect aberrant behaviors.
+However, should misbehaviors need to to be modified teachers give verbal warnings as reminders and points if behaviors persist.
 Students may be asked to leave CCMS for serious misbehaviors or infractions.
 Please see the parent/student handbook online for specific details.

 Q: Do your students use computers?

 A: We are one-to-one with Chromebooks at CCMS.
 Each middle school classroom is equipped with a set of Chromebooks.
-Students do not need to bring a computer to school.
-6th-grade students are required to take a full year of a Computer/Study Skills course designed to teach students how to use technology in a safe and practical way that integrates within the core curriculum and life.
-Students are also permitted to use the computers in the library during lunch and before and after school to do school work and print.
+6th grade students are required to take a full year of a Computer/Study Skills course designed to teach students how to use technology in a safe and practical way that integrates within the core curriculum and life.

 Q: What sort of technology do you have at school?

 A: Our teachers are encouraged to integrate purposeful technology into the classroom to amplify and complement the curriculum.
 Each classroom is equipped with an updated WIFI hub, a Newline smartboard, and a Doc Cam.
-Teachers most often implement the above-stated technology, however, they may take advantage of the fact that most students have a cellular device by applying education apps such as Quizlet or Plicker to the classroom for study games or formative assessments.
+Teachers may take advantage of education apps such as Quizlet or Plicker to the classroom for study games or formative assessments.

 Q: What electives do you offer?